RealyStupid/RealyStupid/README.md

 <br>

-**The Everything Bot**
+**All In One Bot**
 A modular Discord bot built around a custom command‑sync engine that gives developers full control over how features are organized and deployed.
-Each feature is packaged as an independent module, allowing servers to enable or disable functionality dynamically without touching the core codebase.
+utilizing a custom API, each feature is packaged as an independent module, allowing servers to enable or disable functionality dynamically without touching the core codebase.

 <br>